Also see FAQ for Designers

 - TCP: 843

-What do I need to communicate with other players in the game?
+How can I communicate with other players during the game?

 Are all Tabletopia games in English or there are also other languages?